misartg/misartg.github.io/README.md

 1. Install ruby. ~~If you have chocolatey, `choco install ruby.install` should do.
 That should come with Ruby's `gem` installer as well.~~ The [choco installer doesn't have everything you'll need](https://github.com/tmm1/http_parser.rb/issues/55) to do this.
 Instead, [get the 64-bit Ruby+devkit installer and install it manually](https://rubyinstaller.org/downloads/).

 2. Install jekyll and bundler. `gem install jekyll bundler` should work.
+Wait one forever.

 3. Clone this repo.